Impact Of The ATP Challenger Tour

 Federer would leave Brest with the first trophy of his professional career, the culmination of his first and only season competing on the Challenger circuit.
 From outside the Top 300 to open the 1999 season to inside the Top 60 to conclude the year, the Swiss would go on to make a seemless transition to the ATP Tour the following season.

 But all careers are not created equally.
 In fact, Federer is an anomaly in the professional landscape.
 Few players taste immediate success on the ATP Challenger Tour and enjoy such a rapid rise.
 It does not mean they are any less talented, rather they simply need more time to hone their skills and develop their games.
 That is why the Challenger circuit is such a critical step in a player's maturation.
 It provides the opportunity to grow - physically, mentally and tactically.

-Today, we know Frances Tiafoe as the next big star for American tennis.
-Surging inside the Top 50, the 21-year-old is fast becoming a household name throughout the world.
+Today, we know Frances Tiafoe as one of the big stars of American tennis.
+Surging inside the Top 20, the 25-year-old is fast becoming a household name throughout the world.
 But Tiafoe had been plotting his journey for years on the ATP Challenger Tour, before bursting onto the scene.
 The Maryland native lost his first five finals and spent nearly three years finding his game ahead of his big breakthrough.
-Like many players, Tiafoe was not ready to take the next step upon turning pro, but he utilized the Challenger level to make incremental progress and develop his skills against world-class competition.
+Like many players, Tiafoe was not ready to take the next step upon turning pro, but he utilized the Challenger Tour to make incremental progress and develop his skills against world-class competition.

 This is the purpose of the ATP Challenger Tour.
 It is the launching pad for the stars of tomorrow, as they develop their skills and gain valuable experience in pressure-packed situations.
 It also provides opportunities for established players looking to regain their form as they return from injury.